SuryaSankar/trellogit/README.md

 "Doing" list.
 If all tasks/issues of a milestone move to the "Done" list, the milestone will also move to the Done list

+5. Have a periodic task running at a fixed time every day which reviews the milestone cards and task cards and if the due date was crossed, marks them as "Skipped Deadline"

+6. If a due date is postponed for a milestone card or a task card, mark a label as "Delayed"

+7. Mark a card as "Completed" when it is moved to Done list.

-5. Enable a summary view of the tasks in the Milestones board itself by mapping each Task card to a checklist item and grouping the checklists by the assignee name.
+8. Enable a summary view of the tasks in the Milestones board itself by mapping each Task card to a checklist item and grouping the checklists by the assignee name.
 The checklist should get automatically checked when the corresponding task gets moved to "Done" list